 - Application Form

 - Here, for reference, is the application form for the 2017 season, to be downloaded and printed, then filled out, signed and mailed with a check.
-Please note that the application deadline for returning gardeners was April 1.
-After that date garden plots were available to new applicants.
-As of April 18, some space is still available.
+All plots are now claimed for the coming season.

 - Information and General Guidelines

 - These are the rules you're agreeing to follow when you sign your application, revised for 2017.

 - This is the plot layout for 2017 as a hand-drawn map by Dave Ramsey.
 Note that North is down, so you're looking at the garden as if you were standing at the parking lot.

 Upcoming events: none in the immediate future; just enjoy the summer!

 Facilities and Equipment